Vestigial lettering in Ipswich

 the Ipswich Building Preservation Trust last year).
 Chris Strang.’
 This is a very convincing answer to the

 conundrum of the (very) partial sign.
-We think that the initial 'H' of
+The initial 'H' of

 comments.]